endocode/kelefstis/README.md

 Install it with all deps by `go get -u github.com/endocode/kelefstis`, this will take some time fetching all dependencies.

+To run the tests, you need a working Kubernetes cluster, however [minikube](https://github.com/kubernetes/minikube) also works.

-To run the tests successfully, you need to create a `CustomerResourceDefinition` for the RuleChecker and the rule defined in the yaml files
+As a first step, you need to create a `CustomerResourceDefinition` for the RuleChecker and the rule defined in the yaml files

 ```